PI-R-D-Inc-CA/.github/profile/README.md

 ### CONTACT US:

 Looking to contact us?
-Send an email addressed to Mr. Edwards at piranddinc@gmail.com, and he'll reply within 5 business days.
+Send an email to piranddinc@gmail.com, and we'll reply within 5 business days.